This manual is for Eclector version 0.12.0.

 condition ¶This function recovers from an error by invoking the most recently

-such restart is currently established, it returns nil
+restart.
+If no such restart is currently established, it returns

-associated with condition, or not associated with any condition
+either explicitly associated with condition, or not associated

 When a read